Kristopher Schau: De 7 dødssyndene

 In 2007, Schau launched his television show, De 7 dødssyndene, focusing on the seven deadly sins.
 In the show, Schau attempted to commit all the deadly sins, combined with Schau and his co-hosts, Øystein Karlsen and Morten Ståle Nilsen, presenting information on the history of sin and related subjects.
-Many Norwegian conservative Christians protested against the program.
+Many Norwegian conservative Christians protested against the program with the paper Dagen being central.
 They organized a petition and a boycott against the show's corporate sponsors, leading to several companies dropping their advertisements.
 This did not decrease the show's popularity.

-"Forfall"
+Performance art

-One of his projects had him living in a brown Opel Rekord automobile for a whole week.
+One of his projects had him living in a brown Opel Rekord automobile for a whole week in 1998.
 This event was also televised in daily segments.

-Another one of his projects was "Forfall" (en. decline), where Schau devoted an entire week to living as unhealthily as possible.
-The original idea was to deteriorate both physically and mentally; despite the initial intentions in the mental area (reading books by Norwegian pulp fiction authors), however, the project mainly focused on eating unhealthy foods and smoking.
-He spent the entire week on display in an Oslo shop window.
+Another one of his projects was "Forfall" (en.
+Decline), where Schau devoted an entire week in 2001 to living as unhealthily as possible while his blood, urin and sperm was examined by medical professionals before, during and after.
+The original idea was to deteriorate fast both physically and mentally; despite the initial intentions in the mental area (reading books by Norwegian pulp fiction authors), however, the project mainly focused on eating unhealthy foods and smoking.
+He spent the entire week on display in an Oslo shop window on the busy Karl Johans street.
 The project was also shown on TV and streamed on the internet for the entire week.
 He gained about 10 kg (22 lbs) and his cholesterol level skyrocketed during the project.
 He also nearly suffered a heatstroke when the temperature in the shop window display was significantly increased.
 The heat experiment was then aborted.

+In 2007 he travelled to Israel and was "persuaded" into being circumcised after which he fried and ate his own foreskin.
+This was supposed to be part of his Seven deadly sins TV-series, but was censored at the time.